-Francis Schaeffer was born on this day, January 30th in 1912.
+Francis Schaeffer was born on January 30th in 1912.
 A gifted philosopher, he had a profound impact on Christian apologetics.
 My first acquaintance with him came during the Jesus Movement of the 1970s.

 Francis Schaeffer wrote Art & the Bible in 1973 at the heart of that age.
 As a poet and musician, I found in it a unifying force that brought together every aspect of my life.
 In it he says